 New York State Convention of Universalists (NYSCU)

-UU Cluster.
-Please join me in thanking the Albany congregation (FUUSA)
+Universalists.
+Please join me in thanking the Syracuse congregation for its gracious

-meetings in the future.
-But don’t bother suggesting a Hawaiian retreat.
+might enhance these meetings in the future.
+But don't bother suggesting a Caribbean

-be held in Syracuse at First Unitarian Universalist Society of Syracuse,
+be held in Rochester at the First Universalist Society, in October

 You can find details on this past year’s activities in the other